 Can’t see pictures on Facebook, even after refreshing the page on desktop browsers and mobile apps?
 Or unable to upload pictures to any part of Facebook.
-The primary reason for facebook not showing pictures or Images not loading for any website is a slow internet connection, again it could be VPN, Bad DNS server, the problem with network cache and more.
+The primary reason for facebook not showing pictures or Images not loading for any website is a slow internet connection, again it could be VPN, a Bad DNS server, a problem with the network cache and more.
 If you are having trouble uploading or sending images, videos and other files on Facebook here proceed with the following solution sequentially probably help fix the problem.

 Facebook not showing pictures

 Before applying any solutions, first, check and verify the status of the Facebook server.
-This is common if there is an outage going on the Facebook server you might experience a problem with the FB platform include posted photos not showing up on Facebook.
+This is common if there is an outage going on the Facebook server you might experience a problem with the FB platform including posted photos not showing up on Facebook.

-Check FB server status
+Check the FB server status

 To check the server status for Facebook, open the Facebook developer site using this link.
 If there is no problem with the FB server it will state like, “Facebook Platform is Healthy.”
 Else, it would mention the cause of the downtime and later explain the issue.